Penneo/sdk-net/docs/signer.md

                              // reading SsnType from existing signers only works if using the api/v3 and up
                              // if using a lower version, you will see 'legacy' even if another value is actually set

+// The SMS validation is relying on the same mechanism using 'sms' as the ssnType
+// The social security number to use must then contain a mobile number include the country code but not the leading + mySigner.SsnType = "sms";
+mySigner.SocialSecurityNumber = "4511223344";

 // Set the optional VAT identification number mySigner.VATIdentificationNumber = 12345678;